Senior Biologist and Regional Director

-In his spare time, Keith hobbies and interests include saltwater fishing, waterfowl hunting, woodworking and boating.
+In his spare time, Keith's hobbies and interests include saltwater fishing, waterfowl hunting, woodworking and boating.
 He also enjoys spending time with his wife and two daughters.

 Business Development Consultant

-Massachusetts is where Joe grew up and currently resides with his wife, daughter and step-daughter.
-Outside of work, Joe enjoys playing with his four year old daughter and spending quality time with his family at his parent's cottage on Cape Cod.
+Joe grew up in Massachusetts, where he currently resides with his wife, daughter and step-daughter.
+Outside of work, Joe enjoys spending quality time with his family and visiting his parents' cottage on Cape Cod.